-Asbestos fibers, when inhaled, can cause a number of diseases – primarily mesothelioma cancer, asbestosis, lung cancer, and other cancers.
-Asbestos fibers are more accurately described as the fibers of several minerals:
+Asbestos fibers, when inhaled, can cause a number of diseases, including mesothelioma, asbestosis, lung cancer, and other cancers.

 Surgical specimens from mesothelioma cancer patients have shown asbestos fibers still trapped in the tissues of the lungs, pleura, and/or mesothelium.
-Once inhaled, the asbestos fibers tend to accumulate in the following areas of the body:
+Once inhaled, the fibers tend to accumulate in the following areas of the body:

-- near the bottom lobes of the lungs, and
+- Near the bottom lobes of the lungs

-The finding that asbestos fibers could be “cleared” from the lungs where they first became lodged led to two theories about how asbestos fibers cause disease:
+The finding that asbestos fibers could be “cleared” from the lungs where they first became lodged led to two theories about how asbestos fibers cause diseases:

-If mesothelioma cancer is the diagnosis for you or your family member, it’s a good idea to learn all that you can about your medical and legal options from a qualified lawyer.
+If mesothelioma is the diagnosis for you or your family member, it’s a good idea to learn all that you can about your medical and legal options from a qualified lawyer.
 You may have been exposed to asbestos fibers in the workplace or home, and an attorney can review your options with you.
 Contact Mesothelioma Treatment Centers today to arrange a private consultation.